Notes to the parent company’s financial statements

 HKScan Oyj makes all external derivative contracts for the Group.
 Derivatives that are made for subsidiaries are handled with intercompany derivative contracts.
 Because of this HKScan Oyj has all the external derivatives of the Group and these are partly for the parent company and partly for subsidiaries.

 Outstanding derivatives in foreign currencies are measured at the forward exchange rate quoted on the balance sheet date.
-Hedge accounting is not applied and changes in the value of foreign exchange contracts hedging commercial flows are recognized through profit or loss in other operating income or expenses, and changes in the value of foreign exchange contracts hedging financial items are recognized in the income statement in foreign exchange gains and losses from financing operations.
+Hedge accounting is not applied and changes in the value of foreign exchange contracts hedging commercial flows are recognised through profit or loss in other operating income or expenses, and changes in the value of foreign exchange contracts hedging financial items are recognised in the income statement in foreign exchange gains and losses from financing operations.

 Commodity derivatives all relate to subsidiaries and intercompany derivatives have been made.
 There is no income statement effect as the cash flows from the derivatives are eliminated by the intercompany derivative contracts with subsidiaries.
 Hedge accounting is not applied.
 Fair values of these derivatives are netted in the balance sheet and they are reported in the notes.